Michael Gove apologises for Government’s ‘errors’ during pandemic

 The UK was “certainly not well-enough prepared” for the unfolding pandemic in March 2020, he said.

-Mr Gove’s frustration at the time at the handling of the pandemic was clear in a WhatsApp message – shown to the inquiry – to Dominic Cummings on March 4.
+Mr Gove’s frustration at the time at the handling of the pandemic was clear in a WhatsApp message – shown to the inquiry – to former chief adviser to the PM Mr Cummings on March 4.

 “You know me, I don’t often kick off but we’re f****** up as a government and missing golden opportunities,” Mr Gove said in the exchange.